WilliamWoha/csjournal/docs/source/Semester1-PF.rst

     | But half the bee has got to be,
     |     *vis a vis* its entity.
 D'you see?
     |

-| But can a bee be said to be
-|     or not to be an entire bee,

     |         when half the bee is not a bee,
     |             due to some ancient injury?